 After a slip and fall, you’ll quickly find yourself dealing with the property owner’s insurance company.
 It’s important to remember that while the insurance adjuster may seem friendly, their job is to protect the company’s financial interests, not yours.
 They are trained to minimize payouts on claims.
 Understanding their process and tactics is the first step in protecting your rights and ensuring you are treated fairly.

-What to Expect from the Insurance Investigation
+What to Expect from Their Investigation

 Once your claim is filed, the insurance company will assign an adjuster to conduct an investigation.
 This process is their way of figuring out what happened and how much they might have to pay.
 The adjuster will review the incident report, look at photos of the scene, and examine your initial medical records.
 They will want to understand the severity of your injuries to calculate a potential settlement amount.
 They will almost certainly ask to speak with you to get your side of the story.
 While this is a standard part of the process, it’s also where things can get tricky for you if you’re not prepared.

-Common Tactics Insurance Companies Use to Pay Less
+Common Tactics Insurers Use to Deny Claims

 Insurance adjusters have a playbook of tactics designed to reduce the value of your claim.
 A common approach is to downplay the severity of your injuries or suggest they were pre-existing.
 They might also try to argue that the property owner wasn’t negligent or, more often, that you were partially or entirely at fault for the accident.
 Another frequent tactic is offering a quick, lowball settlement before you even know the full extent of your medical needs.
 They hope you’ll take the fast cash, which requires you to sign away your right to any future compensation for the injury.